 The vast majority of LIBOR exposure lies in derivatives products and ISDA is widely acknowledged as leading work on benchmark reform.
-At the request of the Official Sector Steering Group (OSSG) in 2016, ISDA has been undertaking work to improve contractual robustness for derivatives contracts that reference LIBOR and other key IBORs.
+Following a request from the Official Sector Steering Group (OSSG) in 2016, ISDA has undertaken work to improve contractual robustness of derivatives contracts that reference LIBOR and other key IBORs.
 This means updating ISDA documentation to include references to the alternative RFRs instead of the existing family of IBORs.

 Current standard ISDA documentation includes references to those IBORs and certain fallbacks.
 Those fallbacks were however only ever intended to accommodate a temporary cessation of those rates.
-ISDA’s updates have therefore been focused on including triggers that will switch in-scope derivatives from the current reference rate to the new rate and developing fallbacks with relevant adjustments.
+ISDA’s updates have therefore been focused on including triggers that will switch in-scope derivatives from the current reference rates to the new rates and developing fallbacks with relevant adjustments.

 Starting in the summer of 2018, ISDA launched several public consultations most of which focused on identifying the term and credit spread adjustment to convert each of the identified alternative RFRs into rates that would have similar characteristics to the IBORs.